Create an effective personal brand using Pinterest

 The more pinners will see your branded pins on Pinterest, the higher probability that they will remember you when they will need your products or services next time.

-Create pin templates that have your brand colors, your font choices, your logo, overlays, borders and other unique elements to your brand.
+Create pin templates (or buy ready-made templates*) that have your brand colors, your font choices, your logo, overlays, borders and other unique elements to your brand.

 Add text to your graphics describing the content of your pin.
 Use large font which is easy to read.

 Use Canva to create your branded pins.

 Templates* make pinning easy for you, and your audience should be able to instantly recognize your marketing collaterals and pins.

 On Pinterest, you can create board covers but they are not necessary.
 However, I always recommend that you change your board cover image to represent your brand colors or otherwise your aesthetics on Pinterest.

 You may have heard the saying that it takes at least an average of 7 interactions with a new customer before they are even thinking about purchasing from you.

 If you don’t show your own content often enough, people won’t have opportunities to buy your products or services.